ImgBotApp/InternetNL/detail/web-tls/tls-FAIL_en.md

-the website does not offer TLS
+website does not offer HTTPS